 Human studies demonstrate similar effects.
 A clinical study assessed the effects of 500 milligrams of berberine versus a placebo taken twice daily for three months in a double-blind, placebo-controlled trial involving 144 people.
-The participants who took the berberine lost weight and saw improvements in their total cholesterol, triglycerides, LDL cholesterol, and HDL cholesterol, compared to the placebo group.
+The participants who took the berberine lost weight and saw improvements in their total cholesterol, triglycerides, LDL cholesterol, and HDL cholesterol compared to the placebo group.
 A separate study involving 228 people who had high cholesterol but were unable or unwilling to take statins investigated the effects of berberine, ezetimibe (a cholesterol-lowering drug), or the two compounds together in modulating cholesterol levels.
 The findings indicated that a nutraceutical product containing berberine, policosanols, and red yeast rice reduced LDL cholesterol by nearly 32 percent, while ezetimibe reduced it by approximately 25 percent.
 In addition, berberine elicited fewer side effects.

 Berberine exhibits pharmacological action in a variety of chronic diseases.

 Hypertension damages blood vessels and promotes kidney failure.
 In a rodent model of hypertension, berberine administration delayed the onset and reduced the severity of hypertension by reducing angiotensin II and aldosterone (hormones that elevate blood pressure).
 The compound also reduced levels of proinflammatory cytokines, such as interleukin (IL)-6, IL-17, and IL-23, which drive blood vessel and kidney damage.
 Similarly, berberine promoted aortic relaxation in isolated mice aortas, induced relaxation of mice vascular smooth muscle cells in culture, and lowered systemic blood pressure in hypertensive mice.
-These effects were attributed to suppression of the transient receptor potential vanilloid 4 channel – a protein that plays roles in vascular function, among others.
+These effects were attributed to the suppression of the transient receptor potential vanilloid 4 channel – a protein that plays roles in vascular function, among others.

 Clinical trials are needed to fully elucidate the cardiovascular benefits of berberine in humans.

 In the liver, cell culture studies demonstrate that the compound inhibits the proliferation and growth of hepatic stellate cells, the primary driver in the development of liver fibrosis.
-A rodent study in which rats received berberine at 50, 100, or 200 milligrams per kilogram of body weight (mg/kg/bw) demonstrated that tissue changes such as steatosis, necrosis, and myofibroblast proliferation, as well as several markers of liver dysfunction, decreased when compared to controls.
+A rodent study in which rats received berberine at 50, 100, or 200 milligrams per kilogram of body weight (mg/kg/bw) per day demonstrated that tissue changes such as steatosis, necrosis, and myofibroblast proliferation, as well as several markers of liver dysfunction, decreased when compared to controls.

 Other cell culture studies demonstrate that berberine may provide protection against non-alcoholic fatty liver disease, or NAFLD, a syndrome that encompasses multiple states of liver dysfunction, including steatosis, nonalcoholic steatohepatitis, and cirrhosis.
 Multiple mechanisms associated with this protective effect have been identified and center on aspects of improved glucose and lipid metabolism, reversed methylation states of genes that participate in lipid metabolism, and enhanced antioxidant capacity of liver cells.